jamashita/steckdose/README.md

 Returns the tokens as an array.

-It's recommended to use built-in string method split() to tokenize a string.

 ## Wait

 A class for delaying the process for a certain amount of time in milliseconds.